2022 AIHL season: Personnel changes

 On 12 February 2022, the AIHL announced its new board of directors and key executives for 2022.
 The board comprises Garry Doré, Peter Jon Hartshorne, Wayne Hellyer and Joyce Price, with Hartshorne acting as chairman.
 Christine Bertolotti was appointed head of finance, Dawn Watt head of operations and Rob Duchemin head of referees & discipline.

 There has been a number of franchise personal changes in addition to the league itself for 2022.
 These include a new executive team being appointed in February 2022 at the Sydney Bears.
 Nathan Graham became president and will be assisted by Andrew Bourne, Ruby Bray and Hamish Davey as vice presidents.
 Vanessa Saros takes over duties as Bears secretary.
 In March 2022, Adelaide Adrenaline appointed Glen Foll as new director of hockey operations and Benny Gebert as director of club operations, after the duo secured the operating license for the Adrenaline franchise from the AIHL.

 There have also been a number of coaching changes for AIHL teams in 2022.
 The Sydney Ice Dogs lost Andrew Petrie, after he resigned in November 2021.
 He was replaced as head coach by former Czech player Ondrej Cervenka in March 2022.
 Adelaide Adrenaline and head coach Sami Mantere parted ways following the cancellation of the 2020 season.
 Mantere chose to sign for Adelaide Avalanche in March 2022 for the inaugural season of the Pacific Hockey League.
 Also in March, the newly formed Brisbane Lightning announced Terry Kiliwnik as their maiden head coach and Ivan Rapchuk as his assistant.
 In April, the Melbourne Mustangs appointed Canadian Chris Lawrence as head coach for 2022.
 This will be Lawrence's first head coach position as he comes off a long playing career in the AHL, ECHL and EIHL.
-The Mebourne Ice turned to a familiar long term servant of the club with their appointment of Sandy Gardner as head coach for 2022.
+The Melbourne Ice turned to a familiar long term servant of the club with their appointment of Sandy Gardner as head coach for 2022.
 This will be Gardner's third stint as head coach of the Melbournian club.
 He would be joined by fellow long term clubman Brent Laver as his assistant coach alongside newcomer Michael Flaherty, who joined the club with a CV including head coaching the Mustangs, Glaciers and Victoria.
 Canberra announced Stuart Philps would be retained as head coach for 2022, following his signing in the lead up to the cancelled 2020 season.
 Philps would be assisted by the returning Andrew Brunt, who had last coached the ACT team in the Brown Trophy in 2017 and had been the Brave assistant in 2015.
-Early in the season, Newcastle Northstars changed coaching staff responsabilities with Canadian Kevin Noble shifted to head coach and John Kennedy moved to assistant coach alongside Amelia Matheson.
+Early in the season, Newcastle Northstars changed coaching staff responsibilities with Canadian Kevin Noble shifted to head coach and John Kennedy moved to assistant coach alongside Amelia Matheson.